 Finally, this complex song references his chief inspiration and mentor in the poet William Blake (the Four “Eternals” include the god ‘Urizen’- the embodiment of reason pictured above- and refers to the complex mythology of Blake’s poetry and paintings), whom Morrison clearly sees as a visionary icon of creativity and poetic vision, while juxtaposing “the Sisters of Mercy” who represent the religious faith and belief that was instilled in him from his childhood growing up in Ireland.
 The theme of the song therefore seems to be Morrison searching for the means and the inspiration to meld his faith and his poetic vision to his physical being, to his persona as a musician of some renown, as well as to his relationships with his loved ones.
 He mentions “contemplating Baba” which surely refers to his openness to wider spirituality beyond his religious roots, while the elusive “Veedon Fleece” would appear to be a personal symbolic invention of Morrison’s, an idiosyncratic hybrid of the quests for Jason’s Golden Fleece and for the Holy Grail, which serves as an unattainable ideal of his own design and choosing, but which remains forever beyond his reach and ephemeral as illustrated by the song’s denouement, winding its way onward down its own path until finally fading off into the distance in hushed and whispered tones at the conclusion.

 After such a complex and emotionally challenging song, the jaunty “Bulbs” changes pace dramatically and stands in marked thematic and stylistic contrast, in much the same way that “Astral Weeks” was linked at its fulcrum by “The Way Young Lovers Do”.
 Rather than the starry-eyed naivety and energetic jazz stylings of that track, “Bulbs” tempo and tone are set somewhat at odds with the lyric, which seems to indicate that his mistress is preparing to return back home to America, back to family and loved ones on the other side of the Atlantic.
 “She’s screaming through the alley way, I hear her lonely cry” suggests that an argument has ensued between them forcing her to flee in distress, but after her anger and overwrought emotion has subsided she has been left a lonely figure, sadly ”standing in the shadows” under the burning streetlights which have “all turn(ed) blue”.
-Perhaps the emotional strain of Morrison’s inner conflict has made the young woman reconsider their relationship, but she has stopped short of leaving him because she still remains fond of him and perhaps holds onto the faint hope of rekindling their romance.
+Perhaps the emotional strain of Morrison’s inner conflict has made his lover reconsider their relationship, but she has stopped short of leaving him because she still remains fond of him and perhaps holds onto the faint hope of rekindling their romance.
 It is quite noticeable that the tone of Morrison’s singing on this track begins somewhat tentatively and haltingly, but eventually the tempo of the lyric (and also its musical accompaniment) increases and his tone becomes more ebullient and effusive as the song progresses, perhaps reflecting his relief and joy at resolving their impasse, and thereby reconciling at least temporarily with his beloved.

 This directly links thematically then to the following song, “Cul De Sac”, whose lyrics again show a duality of meaning and revolve around relationships.
-On the one hand, it shows Morrison imploring his girlfriend to come back with him to their hideaway, reminding her of shared experiences at California’s Palomar Observatory, where he exaggerates in almost John Donne-like fashion that he has “travelled far, to the nearest star” just to be with her, so questioning why would she not “double back” to nestle once more in comfort and security with him.
+On the one hand, it shows Morrison imploring his lover to come back with him to their hideaway, reminding her of shared experiences at California’s Palomar Observatory, where he exaggerates in almost John Donne-like fashion that he has “travelled far, to the nearest star” just to be with her, so questioning why would she not “double back” to nestle once more in comfort and security with him.
 The secondary meaning is also implicit in the cul de sac metaphor, with a relationship that perhaps is now at a dead end, that doesn’t have anywhere further to go having reached its maximum potential, but that Morrison wants to see it through regardless and try to enjoy their romantic connection while he still can.
 Vocally, Morrison veers wildly between the soft and melodic tones which predominate initially, to variations of rapid-fire scatting and ever more joyous and rollicking grunting, growling, caterwauling and even howling in delight, all of which gives the song an unexpected edginess and idiosyncratic flavour that is truly memorable and somewhat remarkable in its visceral appeal.

 “Comfort You” is by complete contrast a deceptively simple and straightforward love song, where Morrison pledges his devotion to his mistress, and promises to ameliorate her pain and support her when she is saddened by life’s travails.
 He encourages her to “just let your tears run wild, like when you were a child”, once again reiterating his belief that she is too restrained and needs to engage her childlike emotional core more openly.
 The incantation “I want to comfort you” is repeated four times with differing emphasis each time, with differences in implicit meaning apparent according to the subtle variations Morrison employs.
 The lilting and warm quality in Morrison’s voice, combined with elegant acoustic guitar embellishments make for a persuasive and soothingly soulful mood piece.

 “Come Here My Love” is lyrical and beautiful, sung in honeyed and hushed tones, with spare and simple acoustic arrangement that allows Morrison’s impassioned vocal to predominate in splendid isolation.
-“This feeling has me spellbound” is Morrison’s awestruck response to the baffling torrent of emotions he is experiencing (“I’m mystified, oh, by this mood”), until he reaches his emotional epiphany by merging his feelings of love for his mistress with the pervasive influence of the innate beauty of the natural world around him, by becoming “enraptured by the sights and sounds, in intrigue of nature’s beauty”.
+“This feeling has me spellbound” is Morrison’s awestruck response to the baffling torrent of emotions he is experiencing (“I’m mystified, oh, by this mood”), until he reaches his emotional epiphany by merging his feelings of love for his lover with the pervasive influence of the innate beauty of the natural world around him, by becoming “enraptured by the sights and sounds, in intrigue of nature’s beauty”.
 He talks of his relationship to her as a “storyline, in paragraphs laid down in sand”, and relates the joys found in sharing their quiet solitude, enjoying the luxuriant bounty of nature enveloping them, and spending their days “contemplating fields and leaves, and talking about nothing”.
 The delicate and refined sensitivity and restrained passion pervades the piece and resonates long after the last few slightly dissonant chords of the song have fallen silent, the harbingers of what is unfortunately to come.

 The final stanza of the “Veedon Fleece” album, the wistful “Country Fair”, ends on a note of resignation and regret which bears striking similarity to “Slim Slow Slider” which closes the “Astral Weeks” album.
 This elegiac song serves a similar function to its counterpart, acting as a muted but evocative coda to conclude a brilliantly conceived and internally cohesive song cycle.
 “Country Fair” dwells on the recognition of the fleeting nature of relationships (“sand like time slipping through our hand”), of being “too young to really know” what they might be opening themselves up for emotionally, and ruefully of having “never thought that it would pass”.
 When recalling memories of laying “in the long green grass” and counting “pebbles in the sand” with his beloved, Morrison speaks metaphorically of how they “stood and watched the river flow”, as if to suggest that the couple are now consigned to be merely helpless bystanders, powerless to avert their fate in the face of the inevitability of the passage of time.
 The “cool night air” and “the sweet summertime” are now a distant memory as their relationship dwindles, as was perhaps inevitable from the hints of discontent and conflict that were readily apparent in the beginning of their journey, as conveyed in the opening song of the album, “Fair Play”.
 This compelling finale is accompanied by a doleful yet inspired recorder solo of great beauty which gives way to a cacophony of erratic and discordant notes at the end which leaves the listener in no doubt of the fate of the lovers being one of turmoil and emotional upheaval.